dalab/dissolve-struct/index.md

 	target/scala-2.10/dissolvestructexample_2.10-0.1-SNAPSHOT.jar \
 {% endhighlight %}

-The first time the command is executed, the features from the images are pre-computed and stored within the MSRC folder to speed up subsequent executions.
+The first time the command is executed, the features from the images are pre-computed and stored within the MSRC directory to speed up subsequent executions.
 This however make take around 10 minutes, depending on the machine.

-Training the model over pairwise factors can be extremely slow, since the maximum a posteriori needs to be computed over thousands of factors, each which can take a combination of 24<sup>2</sup> labels.
+Training the model over pairwise factors can be extremely slow, since the MAP assignment needs to be computed over thousands of factors, each which can take a combination of 24<sup>2</sup> labels.
 The training can be done quickly with only unary features using the `-onlyunaries` flag.